Frequently Asked Questions

 • The vast majority of staff should have their Annual Review Conversation conducted by their line manager, and there are only very exceptional cases where this would not happen.

-• If someone reports to someone who has more than 15 direct reports and therefore, it would be unfeasible for them to have Annual Review Conversations with all their reports, they may be able to have their ARCs with a different member of staff.
+• If a manager has more than 15 direct reports, it would be unfeasible for them to conduct Annual Review Conversations with all their reports.
+In this case, they may be able to have their ARCs with someone else

-This member of staff should be at an appropriate job grade (their own or a level above) and have a reasonably detailed oversight of the role.
+This staff member should be at an appropriate job grade (their own or a level above) and have reasonably detailed oversight of the role.

 This can only be done with the permission of their line manager, who should receive a copy of the key points and actions form document.